Frequently Asked Questions (FAQs) about The Ugandan Academy for Health Innovation and Impact

 Q. Who are the key partners?

-A. The Ugandan Academy for Health Innovation and Impact was formed after an MOU between the following partners: Uganda Ministry of Health, Infectious Diseases Institute, Janssen, the pharmaceutical companies of Johnson & Johnson, as well as the Johnson & Johnson Corporate Citizenship Trust.
-The Academy is housed within the Infectious Diseases Institute (IDI), Kampala which is an integral part of the college of Health Science at Makerere University.
+The Ugandan Academy for Health Innovation and Impact was formed after a memorandum of understanding between the following partners: Uganda Ministry of Health, Infectious Diseases Institute, Janssen, the pharmaceutical companies of Johnson & Johnson, as well as the Johnson & Johnson Corporate Citizenship Trust.
+The Academy is housed within the Infectious Diseases Institute (IDI), Kampala which is an integral part of the College of Health Science at Makerere University.

 Q. Who are the Academy Board members?